RikGr/blog/_posts/2022-07-14-Control-an-IoT-device-based-on-Microsoft-Graph-API-data.-Azure-Logic-Apps-and-Azure-Functions-make-it-easy!.md

  - Change the color of Blinky based on the room temperature
  - etc.

-I also came up with an idea of my own.What if could get a warning signal when I have an appointment in my Outlook Calendar?
+I also came up with an idea of my own.
+What if could get a warning signal when I have an appointment in my Outlook Calendar?
 Since I do not always have Outlook open, there is always the risk of missing a Teams call of any other appointment.
 An extra visual warning would be a great help!
 My idea was to give Blinky a pulsing red light when an appointment is within 5 minutes of its scheduled start time.
 ## Sketch and outline of the solution